upstash/edge-flags/README.md

 ![Arch](img/flag.png)

 Edge Flags is a low latency feature flagging solution running at the edge and storing data in a global Redis database.
 It is designed to be used with [Next.js](https://nextjs.org) and [Vercel](https://vercel.com) but we will soon roll out support for other popular frameworks and platforms.
+Let us know what you are looking for!

 ## Features

 - **Global Low latency:** Flags are stored in a global Redis database and are evaluated at the edge.
-- **Environments:** Each flag exists in multiple environments and can be managed independently.
+- **Environments:** Flags have different environments to support your deployment process: `production`, `preview`, `development`
-- **Flexible:** Flags can be evaluated based on geo location and custom attributes
+- **Flexible:** Flags support geo targeting, percentage based rollouts and custom attributes
-- **Manage:** Flags can be created and managed on using the SDK or [console.upstash.com/edge-flags](https://console.upstash.com/edge-flags).
+- **Manage:** Flags can be created and managed using the SDK or our [console](https://console.upstash.com/edge-flags).
 - **Free:** Edge Flags is free to use.
 You only pay for the Redis database.
 - **Cache:** Flags can be cached for a short period of time to reduce the required requests to redis, making it cheaper to use.